kozarski/website/blog/src/index.md

 # Hello! ✌

 Based in Los Angeles.
-Explorer of tech, design, and creative efficiency.
+Explorer of tech, design, and efficiency.
 Always curious.
 Always building.

-{# Layout handles recent posts #}
+{# The home layout will render the recent posts list below this bio #}